 From Music Street Journal, by Gary Hill, April 2006.
 There is also a track

-“If you didn't know better, you would swear that this was a perfectly
+by track review and interview with Daniel Denis, check it out! review at Prog-nose (in Flemish) review at Caleidoscoop, by Jan Willem Broek (in Dutch) “If you didn't know better, you would swear that this was a perfectly

 crafted studio album that took years to record.
 Nope.
 This is as good